 If a company is attempting a Lean transformation without the readiness to change its culture, there’s no point even trying.
 It is sooner or later going to fail.
 That is why such an initiative MUST start with a blunt assessment of the existing culture and all the challenges related to culture.

-Of course, this won’t happen with new posters on the wall or yet another powerpoint presentation.
-Changing values must start from the leadership and has to be demonstrated through real change in behavior.
+Of course, this won’t happen with new posters on the wall or yet another PowerPoint presentation.
+Changing values must start from the leadership and has to be demonstrated through a real behavior change.